schadokar/schadokar.dev/content/posts/how-to-create-a-cli-in-golang-with-cobra/index.md

 ### What is CLI?
 (Command Line Interface)

 CLI works on the basic principle of software engineering, takes the input, process it and gives the output.
-In the cli tool instead of a flashing frontend, it takes the input from the **_black window_**.
-Remember, Matrix Trilogy.
+In the cli tool instead of a flashing frontend, it takes the input from the **black window**. *Remember, Matrix Trilogy*.

-If you are using **_Windows_** just type `cmd` or `powershell` in the `start`and enter, the black window or blue window is a cli.
+If you are using **Windows** just type `cmd` or `powershell` in the `start`and enter, the black window or blue window is a cli.

 ![cmd](./asset-2.png)